ChaelPix/hub/portfolio/resume/resume_eng.md

 • Development of a Battle Royale game prototype in C# and Unity for Android, integrating AI algorithms for NPC behavior

-• Team collaboration using Git and project management methodologies
+• Team collaboration using Github
 </div>

 ## <span class="section-title">Education</span>